-There are a few states that don't collect income tax, with some of the larger states being Florida, Texas and Washington.
-Other income tax-free states include, South Dakota, Alaska, Nevada and Wyoming.
-While income tax isn't collected, the tax dollars must be generated somehow, so always look for other ways that the government may collect, such as gambling taxes in Nevada.
+There are a few states that don't collect income tax, with some of the larger states being Florida, Texas, and Washington.
+Other income-tax-free states include South Dakota, Alaska, Nevada, and Wyoming.
+While income tax isn't collected, the tax dollars must be generated somehow, so always look for other ways that the government may collect.

 State Sales Tax